hmac/kite/README.md

 ### In the future: Case splitting

 Holes give a useful marker from which we can perform other interactive steps.
-When Lam gains LSP support, this will include case splitting on variables near holes, much like Agda and Idris.
+When Kite gains LSP support, this will include case splitting on variables near holes, much like Agda and Idris.

 ```haskell